 Does your credit suck?
-Unfortunately many Canadians are finding themselves in the same predicament.
-The interesting thing is that while some people monitor their credit score on a regular basis, others never look at it.
+Unfortunately many people are finding themselves in the same predicament.
+The interesting thing is that while some people monitor their credit score on a regular basis, others never ever look at it.
 And then one day they go to apply for a mortgage or a new car loan and they are shocked to find out that they are denied because their credit sucks.

 Why Would Your Credit Suck?

 Your credit score could be a mess for a number of reasons.

 Perhaps you’ve never had a credit card or a loan in your name, and therefore you have no credit history.

 Other reasons could be because you have delinquent accounts, meaning you are behind on repaying your loans, including any credit cards.
 Even a few late payments can affect your credit score.

 Maxing out your credit cards is a great way to quickly reduce your credit score, as it makes you look like a high risk.

 Closing credit accounts that you felt you no longer needed also decreases your credit score as it erases your good credit history.

 The most obvious reason that your credit sucks is because you declared bankruptcy in the past 7 years.